top of page

 A chaotic and untidy room to illustrate the importance of a supportive environment in managing mental load

-Whilst making changes to our environment in a practical sense is a factor, creating a supportive environment isn’t only about channelling your inner Marie Kondo to tidy up and declutter, it’s also about the people you share this space with and the kind of energy that they bring into it.
+Whilst making changes to our environment in a practical sense is a factor, creating a supportive environment isn’t only about channeling your inner Marie Kondo to tidy up and declutter, it’s also about the people you share this space with and the kind of energy that they bring into it.

 Building a Support System